JavaScript under the hood

 Event Loop

-Now, after this big picture overview of the way JavaScript code “travels”, we should take a closer look at how your JavaScript code is handled by a browser.
-Okay, this might sound crazy, but I try to illustrate the whole internal process of how JavaScript is handled within the Event Loop by using a metaphor that hopefully makes sense to everyone that has ever been at an airport:
+Now, after this big picture overview of the way JavaScript code “travels”, we should take a closer look at how JavaScript code is handled by a browser.

 Imagine an airport where only one single security gate is open to check people and the luggage they carry: In JavaScript there is (only) a single-threaded process running called Event Loop.

 The Event Loop is automatically started when you start your browser.
-You do not have to program it yourself.
 It got its name because of how it is usually implemented by the browser developers, which looks like this:

 while (queue.waitForMessage()) {